This is the ultimate guide to your wedding ring, which will surely lead you to the best decision of your life.

 Gold is measured in karats.
 Pure gold is measured in 24 karats which is the purest form of gold, but gold cannot be used in its purest form due to its soft nature.
 Gold is the most malleable and ductile metal and can be easily scratched, scuffed, and dented, which meddles with the durability and finish of your gold jewelry.

-14k gold wedding band is easy on your budget and gets you almost the same sparkle.
+- 14 Karat gold The problem with gold is that it needs other alloys to maintain its longevity and allure.
+14k gold is the most convenient option when it comes to wedding rings for many reasons.
+14k gold has 14 parts of gold and a part of the supportive alloy, including zinc, copper, nickel, etc. Pros 14k gold wedding band is easy on your budget and gets you almost the same sparkle.
 The warm hue of 14k gold retains its glossy finish due to other metals used in the making.
 Someone with an active lifestyle will have no issue with a 14k gold band regarding scratches and denting.
 You can have your dream ring without breaking the bank, as 14k gold has noticeable price difference.
+Cons

-18k gold is excellent for those with skin allergies as a minor portion of the alloy is present.
+- 18k gold An 18k gold wedding ring has 18 parts out of 24 with other supportive alloys, which means your dream ring will have an Uber finish with an apparent vibrancy of extra warmth and glow of gold almost near to its purity.
+Pros 18k gold is excellent for those with skin allergies as a minor portion of the alloy is present.
 The undeniable appeal of 18k gold is more captivating for some people than 14k gold.
 The most significant advantage of 18k gold wedding rings is their purity.
+Cons

 We always associate gold with the warm yellow color; however, pure gold is almost orange-ish, which means you need other metals to get your desired color.